broadinstitute/cromwell/docs/RuntimeAttributes.md

 ## `bootDiskSizeGb`

 In addition to working disks, Google Cloud allows specification of a boot disk size.
-This is the disk where the docker image itself is booted, **not the working directory of your task on the VM**.
+This is the disk where the docker image itself is booted (**not the working directory of your task on the VM**).
 Its primary purpose is to ensure that larger docker images can fit on the boot disk.
 ```
 runtime {